SupratimGhosh/Supratim-Ghosh/README.md

 # Supratim-Ghosh
 Hello everyone!!!
-I am a little java programmer if class 11.
+I am a little programmer knowing to use Java, C, and Python, all just a little.